Hervar77/infinity-doc/mkdocs/api/infinity.base64.md

 Parameters:

 - fileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the encoded file
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the encoded file.

 Return type: `string`